nosana-ci/docs.nosana.io/docs/programs/pools.md

 ### Claim Fee

-The `claimFee()` instruction claims emissions from a Nosana Pool with claim type `1`, and adds these as rewards (fees) to the RewardsProgram.
+The `claimFee()` instruction claims emissions from a Nosana Pool with claim type `1`, and adds these as rewards (fees) to the rewards program.

 ```typescript
 let tx = await program.methods